hydra/componentmanager/README.md

 a fixed amount.
 When this happens you seek to use these components before either changing to a different component or simply ordering more.

-EDA tools, like DipTrace often don't use a specific part because in many cased multiple suppliers can provide parts.
+EDA tools, like DipTrace often don't use a specific part because in many cases multiple suppliers can provide parts.
 For example, you often specify the minimum specification, such as 100nF 6.3V 20% capacitor, but in reality you can often use a higher specification part, such as a 100nF 50V 10% capacitor.